-The Company's Cheal-B wellsite was visited once and the Company's Cheal-A and Cheal-E wellsites were visited six times during the monitoring period.
-With regard to consents for DWI activities, the main points of interest are general housekeeping and any processes with potential or actual discharges, including any surface water runoff, and their receiving environments.
+The Company's Cheal-A, Cheal-B and Cheal-E wellsites were visited once in relation to the Company's DWI monitoring programme.
+The main points of interest during routine inspections with regard to DWI consents are general housekeeping and any processes with potential or actual discharges, including any surface water runoff, and their receiving environments.

-An additional two visits to the Company's Cheal-A wellsite were undertaken by Council Officer's for injectate sampling purposes, as outlined in Section 1.4.4.
+An additional two visits to the Company's Cheal-A wellsite, by Council Officer's for injectate sampling purposes, and an additional four inspections of the Cheal-A and Cheal-E wellsites in compliance with the Company's Production Station monitoring programme were also undertaken.